enthought/comtypes/README.md

 `comtypes` allows to define, call, and implement custom and dispatch-based COM interfaces in pure `Python`.

-This package works on only Windows.
+This package works on Windows only.
-- [`comtypes==1.1.7`](https://pypi.org/project/comtypes/1.1.7/) is the last version of supporting Windows CE.
+- [`comtypes==1.1.7`](https://pypi.org/project/comtypes/1.1.7/) is the last version supporting Windows CE.

 ## Where to get it

 The source code is currently hosted on GitHub at: https://github.com/enthought/comtypes

-Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/comtypes).
+An installer for the latest released version is available at the [Python Package Index (PyPI)](https://pypi.org/project/comtypes).

 ```sh
 # PyPI